The Ultimate Guide To Copywriting For SEO

 Deloitte is a brilliant example of this in action.
 The company has a wide-scale audience, making it easy to be unfocused.
 So what did they do?

-Create content microsites that focuses on each buyer persona.
+Create content microsites that focus on each buyer persona.

 Knowing your audience can help you really speak their language and build your authority.
 For example, when you click on the Financial Services industry on the Deloitte Insights site, you see articles specifically targeted to your unique problems and challenges: